Reputation of AstraZeneca's COVID vaccine marred by missteps - WTMJ

 The whiplash-inducing messages come at a time when France — like much of continental Europe — is struggling to speed up its vaccination drive while also facing a spike in cases that is close to overwhelming its hospitals and prompting threats of new lockdowns.

-But then in the early hours of Tuesday, the Data and Safety Monitoring Board experts from the U.S. National Institutes of Health said they were concerned by the information released.

-“We urge the company to work with the DSMB to review the efficacy data and ensure the most accurate, up-to-date efficacy data be made public,” according to a statement released by a branch of the NIH.

-Even if the company clears up the misunderstanding, it could have a lasting impact.
+Even if the company clears up the latest misunderstanding, it could have a lasting impact.

 Julian Tang, a virologist at the University of Leicester, pointed to the decades-old controversy over the measles vaccine as a cautionary tale.

-Note: This story has been updated to correct that France has now banned AstraZeneca for anyone under 55.